DX100 Accelerated Programming

 Students receive the DX100 Accelerated Programming Manual and miscellaneous handouts that relate to specific topics covered in the class.
 Students are urged to take notes, participate in discussions, and to bring up specific programming issues.

-Although no prerequisite is required, typical students who enroll in this course either have extensive previous experience or have already taken a basic course.
+Although no prerequisites are required, typical students who enroll in this course either have extensive previous experience or have already taken a basic programming course.
 If a student does not fall under either of the above categories, we highly discourage them from enrolling in this course.
-It runs at a very fast pace, covering 32 chapters in one week.
+The class is delivered at a very fast pace, covering approx. 32 chapters in (4.5) Days.

 Training class schedules are subject to be changed without notice, based on instructor availability.
 All Training classes are held in the Miamisburg, OH Training Facility unless other prior arrangements have been confirmed.

 Attendees who complete the required number of contact hours will receive a certificate of completion.
 Those who meet the contact hours requirement, and score 70% or better on the final exam, will be awarded Continuing Education Units (CEUs).